 “What make’s you think that I’d be even REMOTELY interested?”

-Honestly, I would’ve had to have been either stupid or desperate to go on a date with the likes of him and I believed his reasoning for it was one of either three things:
+Honestly, I would’ve had to be either stupid or desperate to go on a date with the likes of him and I believed his reasoning for it was one of either three things:

 1. It was much safer for him to take me out now that we were out of school and he no longer had to face the old high school clique on a daily basis.